loloboho/Saturn-Explorer/README.md

 This is my first application of AI.
 It has been a collaboration of AI celestial mechanics, delta-V, and CG calculations with my design in conceptual 3-D space using AutoCAD traditional three-view drafting.

 I am responsible for the systems concepts; AI assisted with calculations and documentation.
 This AI was invaluable in its role, albeit being quite verbose.
-It is a very productive engineering tool; I see the implications for the future of AI.

 ---